European Butterfly Monitoring Scheme

-If you want to set up a new transect in one of these countries, please follow the links in each country and try to contact the main coordinators.
+If you want to set up a new transect in one of these countries, please follow the links in each country and try to contact the main coordinator.
 Some countries have their own online system to manage national Butterfly Monitoring Schemes.

 Become a new partner: